-The same will be true of other majority and high proportion USA share held arms companies which is most of them in the Paris fund (see table).
+The same will be true of other majority and high proportion USA share held arms companies which is most of them in the Paris fund shown in table 1.

 Meaningful engagement is not occurring and has no credible chance of changing the fundamental output of a company.
 Shareholding cannot influence in terms of avoiding the harm that is inherent and inevitable from their products.
-To claim something will be of benefit when it is statistically impossible to occur raises serious questions of honesty.
+Claiming something will be of benefit when it is statistically impossible to occur raises serious questions.